RevoU-FSSE-2/week-16-SherinOlivia/README.md

 ## How to Run the App

-For testing purposes, please access the API Documentation link above.
+For testing purposes, please use `Postman` / `Thunder Client` VSCode extension.

 Otherwise:
 - git clone or download this repository to your machine
 - install the necessities: `pnpm i` / `npm i`
 - use the `.env.example` to create your own `.env` file and fill it with your data
-- Reminder: `Admin` (`Super User`) is generated automatically through a function placed in `src/config/AdminConfig`, please be warned!
+- `Admin` (aka `Super User`) is automatically generated through a function placed in `src/config/AdminConfig`, please contact me if you want me to delete the `admin` data manually from database for any testing needs!

 ### Contact Me: